Skip to main content

 British Association of Chinese Studies Scholarship for Chinese Language Study at the Mandarin Training Center, National Taiwan Normal University, Taipei 2008

 I research the modern history of China with two main areas of interest: the history of Chinese childhood and the history of foreign colonialism in China.
-My Irish Research Council Laureate Award 'CHINACHILD: Slave-Girls and the Discovery of Female Childhood in Twentieth-Century China' (2018-2023, €400,000) examines changing conceptions of Chinese childhood in the twentieth century, particularly during the Republican era (1912-1949).
-As PI, I reveal what understanding experiences of and changing responses to child slavery reveal about conceptions of childhood and girlhood.
-My earlier work focuses on the global and regional networks that shaped the treaty ports, which were opened to foreign traders by force in the nineteenth and early twentieth centuries.
+My Irish Research Council Laureate Award 'CHINACHILD: Slave-Girls and the Discovery of Female Childhood in Twentieth-Century China' (2018-2023, €400,000) examined changing conceptions of Chinese childhood in the twentieth century, particularly during the Republican era (1912-1949).
+As PI, I explored what understanding experiences of and changing responses to child slavery reveal about conceptions of childhood and girlhood.
+My other work focuses on the global and regional networks that shaped the treaty ports, which were opened to foreign traders by force in the nineteenth and early twentieth centuries.
 My monograph, 'Shaping Modern Shanghai: Colonialism in China's Global City' (Cambridge University Press, 2018) revealed the transnational form of colonialism in practice in Shanghai's International Settlement (1863-1943) and how it functioned on the ground in the Shanghai Municipal Council.
 My co-edited volume, 'Treaty Ports in Modern China: Law, Land and Power' (Routledge, 2016), explored the various structures of power in the different treaty ports along China's coast and waterways.
 I have also worked on the interconnections between China and the British World, especially India, through my work on the Sikh policemen who worked in Shanghai, and have an ongoing interest in the Chinese and foreign experience of the Opium War.